As a result of COVID-19, some MPs have been less able to vote in Parliament, and this will be reflected in their voting record.

-Angela Eagle hardly ever rebelled against their party in this parliament
+Angela Eagle has never rebelled against their party in the current parliament.
+Find out more.

 More of Angela Eagle’s recent appearances